Bruhat-Tits buildings and analytic geometry: Buildings and special linear groups

 \begin{Remark} Note that the space $\mathcal{N}({\rm V},k)$ is an extended building in the sense of \cite{TitsCorvallis}; this is, roughly speaking, a building to which is added a Euclidean factor in order to account geometrically for the presence of a center of positive dimension. \end{Remark}

-Instead of trying to prove this result, let us mention that Prop. \ref{prop - adapted basis - 2} says, in our building-theoretic context, that any two points are contained in an apartment.
-In other words, this proposition implies axiom (SEB 1) of Def. \ref{defi - simplicial building}: it is the non-Archimedean analogue of the fact that any two real scalar products are diagonalized in a suitable common basis (Gram-Schmidt).
+Instead of trying to prove this result, let us mention that Proposition~\ref{prop - adapted basis - 2} says, in our building-theoretic context, that any two points are contained in an apartment.
+In other words, this proposition implies axiom (SEB 1) of Definition~\ref{defi - simplicial building}: it is the non-Archimedean analogue of the fact that any two real scalar products are diagonalized in a suitable common basis (Gram-Schmidt).

 Now let us skip the hypothesis that $k$ is a local field.
 If $k$ is a not discretely valued, then it is not true in general that every norm in $\mathcal{N}({\rm V},k)$ can be diagonalized in some suitable basis.
 Therefore we introduce the following subspace: